Rates: $100-265. Depends on room choice, dates of travel and number of people in your party.

 A Healthy Start To Each Day:

 A hot cooked breakfast is served, family style, in the formal dining room each morning at 8am.
 The breakfast menu generally alternates between an egg-based dish (quiche, bacon and eggs) and pastry-based dish (French toast, pancakes) each morning.
 Fresh juices, a choice of teas and limitless cups of Starbucks premium coffee are also served each morning.
-For those looking for a lighter breakfast, or in more of a hurry, a selection of gourmet cereals is always available as well as yogurt and seasonal fruit.
 Guests with special dietary needs can be accommodated if requested in advance—please let us know when you make your reservation.

 Located at Logan Circle (13th & P St.) NW

 Washington, DC 20005